adeldjama/MSentinel/README.md

 1. Connect to Azure using "trainee" account.
 Your coach will provide you the password account.

-2. Deploy a log analytics workspace.
+2. Deploy Microsoft Sentinel.

-3. Deploy Microsoft Sentinel using the log analytics workspace created in the step 2.

-4. Using the Content hub in Microsoft Sentinel install the following solutions
+3. Connect the following Logs/Data Sources
    - Azure Activity
    - Microsoft Entra ID
-   - Windows Security Event
+   - Windows Security Event for vm-win11
+   - Micrsooft Defender Threat Intelligence
 5.

 6. Discover the IP address of the domain controller Dc-vm.